PeterEFinch/safedown/README.md

 2. *What signals should I listen for?*
    This depends on which OS is being used.
 For example, for code in docker images running alpine listening for at least `syscall.SIGTERM` & `syscall.SIGINT` is recommended.
-If unsure listening for any signal is reason.
+If unsure listening for any signal is reasonable, however, not all signals will be caught e.g `os.Kill` isn't caught on ubuntu.

 3. *Should I use a post shutdown strategy?*
    This depends on the application and how it is initialised.
 The post shutdown strategy is usually only used when the application is interrupted during its initialisation.

 4. *What OSes has this been test on?*
-   The tests have been run locally on macOS Monterey and on ubuntu in the github actions.
-It has not been tested on Windows, OpenBSD, etc.
+   The tests have been successfully run locally on macOS Monterey and on ubuntu in the github actions.
+Tests failed on Windows in github actions because `os.Interrupt` has not been implemented.
+It not has not been tested on other OSes such as OpenBSD.

-5. *Why are there no dependencies?*
+7. *Why are there no dependencies?*
    This repository is intended to be a zero-dependency library.
 This makes it easier to maintain and prevents adding external vulnerabilities or bugs.

-6. *Why is there no logging?*
+8. *Why is there no logging?*
    There is no convention when it comes to logging, so it was considered best to avoid it.
 The code is simple enough that it seems unnecessary.

-7. *Can I use this in mircoservices?*
+9. *Can I use this in mircoservices?*
    Yes.
 This was original designed to ensure graceful shutdown in microservices.

-8. *Why is there another similar Safedown?*
+10. *Why is there another similar Safedown?*
     I originally wrote a version of safedown as package in personal project, which I rewrote inside a Graphmasters service (while I was an employee), which I finally put inside its own [Graphmasters Safedown repository](https://github.com/Graphmasters/safedown) (which I as of writing this I still maintain).
 Graphmasters and I decided they would make their version open source (yay) and I decided to reimplement my own version from scratch with ideas from the original version because I wanted to expand upon some ideas.